edvinv/named-js-regexp/README.md

 ## named-js-regexp
 Extends JavaScript RegExp with named groups and named backreferences.
-Both are converted to normal JavaScript RegeExp so you will get the same speed, except for initial parsing.
+Both are converted to normal JavaScript RegExp so you will get the same speed, except for initial parsing.

 ### Syntax